vrk-kpa/suomifi-ui-components/.styleguidist/accessibility.md

 | iOS              | Safari                | VoiceOver     |
 | Android          | Chrome                | TalkBack      |

-Additionally, components are tested using Narrator and Edge in Windows, the latest JAWS version and Chrome on Windows, and Orca and Firefox on Linux.
+Additionally, components are regularly tested using Narrator and Edge in Windows, the latest JAWS version and Chrome on Windows, and Orca and Firefox on Linux.

 All content should be available in reading mode, and all interactive functionality available in focus mode.
 Commands vary in different screen readers, and support for different HTML and ARIA features also varies and can depend both on what the accessibility tree of the browser exposes, as well as the screen reader itself.

 ### Other assistive technology